Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 Consequently, we decided to move all contributor documentation from the wiki to the main [SymPy documentation pages](https://docs.sympy.org/latest/contributing/index.html).
-Additionally, we rewrite the [main guide for new contributors](https://docs.sympy.org/dev/contributing/new-contributors-guide/index.html) to be more inline with modern SymPy contribution practices, and to reduce the parts that only explain details on how to use Git and GitHub, which are now
+Additionally, we rewrote the [main guide for new contributors](https://docs.sympy.org/dev/contributing/new-contributors-guide/index.html) to be more inline with modern SymPy contribution practices, and to reduce the parts that only explain details on how to use Git and GitHub, which are now